4rg0n/songs-of-syx-mod-more-options/README.md

 Adds a menu with more options for the game:

-* Tune the volume of in game sounds like wind
+* Tune the volume of in game soundsConfig like wind
-* Toggle certain random events
+* Toggle certain random eventsConfig
 * Tune the amount of weather effects like snow
 * Influence bonuses
 * Collect and export game stats into a CSV file